pateketrueke/svql/README.md

 </Out>
 ```

-## How it works?
+## How it works.

-`svql` use a [fetchql]() singleton to talk with GraphQL, configure it through the `setupClient()` method.
+`svql` uses a [fetchql]() singleton to talk to GraphQL.
+You can configure it through the `setupClient()` method.

-Both `query` and `mutation` helpers will take the GQL and returns a promise or function that returns a promise, respectively.
+Both `query` and `mutation` helpers will take the GQL and return a promise (or function that returns a promise, respectively).

 ### `query(gql[, data[, callback]]): Promise`

-> Queries are indexed so you can refer to them as `from={MY_GQL_QUERY}` and such, `data` is optional the same as `callback` function.
+> Queries are indexed so you can refer to them as `from={MY_GQL_QUERY}`.  `data` is optional, as is the `callback` function.
 Any truthy value returned by this callback will be used in-place of the regular response.

-Accessing those values can be done through `<Out />` components as above, or by watching the returned promises, e.g.
+Accessing those values can be done through `<Out />` components as shown above, or by watching the returned promises:

 ```html
 <script>